Electron-x/BmpHeaderViewer/README.md

 Standard DIBs and DIBs with DIB format extensions are displayed directly using Windows GDI.
 No format conversion takes place.
 For custom formats, the DrawDib API from Video for Windows is used.
 No other codec-based frameworks such as Windows Imaging Component are used.

-Image color management is performed on-the-fly using [ICM inside DC](https://learn.microsoft.com/en-us/windows/win32/api/wingdi/nf-wingdi-seticmmode).
-As ICM outside DC is not supported, DIBs with transparent pixels are displayed without color matching.
-DIBs with linked ICC profiles are not supported.
+Image color management is performed on-the-fly using [Device Context-based ICM](https://learn.microsoft.com/en-us/windows/win32/api/wingdi/nf-wingdi-seticmmode) (ICM 1.0).
+As ICM outside DC (ICM 2.0) is not supported, DIBs with transparent pixels are displayed without color matching.
+For the same reason, DIBs with linked ICC profiles are not supported.
 In the Color Management dialog box, profile selection, intent selection and proofing are not supported.

 The dark mode of Windows 10 1809+ is only rudimentarily supported (limited to the main window).